metal-crow/Dark-Souls-PvP-AI/README.md

 they roll up
 spacing in general
-How do you decide when you should attack?
+How do you decide when you should attack? usually tell how they attack by how long it's been since they last attacked and how far away they are will they backstab punish me? will the attack poise break them? if not, do a quicker attack. try feeding an array of distance inputs for last x seconds

 ## TODO
 resolution at 1440x810

   * **TOP Priority**
+    * Two hand if not two handing
     * too prone to trading, imrpove attack neural network
     * spear game too strong
     * i was wrong. dead angles dont protect against parrying. need ghost hit